-Three letters of recommendation: one must be from your academic advisor; one must be from your current language instructor and address your language ability; the third letter can be your choice.
+Two (2) letters of recommendation: one must be from your academic advisor or academic instructor with whom you have worked closely with.
+The other letter must be from your current language instructor and address your language ability.
 If you are proposing multiple languages of study, we highly recommend submitting letters of recommendation from all language instructors.
 Check with each Center’s website for specific recommendation letter requirements.

 How and when will FLAS nominees and alternates be notified?

 Award announcements must be made by 15 April but are usually made in late March.
 Emails and written letters are sent to award recipients as soon as possible after the Fellowships Committees make their decisions.

 Who should I contact if I have additional questions?